foundriesio/docs/source/reference-manual/linux/linux-kernel.rst

 Now just build any of the supported Linux microPlatform images.

-Specifying Linux git tree, branch and commit revision
+Specifying Linux Git Tree, Branch and Commit Revision
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following variables can be also set in
 ``meta-subscriber-overrides/conf/machine/include/lmp-factory-custom.inc``
-in order to build ``linux-lmp-dev`` using a specific linux tree, branch or
+in order to build ``linux-lmp-dev`` using a specific Linux tree, branch or
 commit revision::

     KERNEL_REPO = "git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git" # Kernel git repository